-Trucks like the F-450 are a different deal.
-No one buys an F-450 because they "might" have to tow 30,000 pounds of something or other across the country.
+Trucks like these are a different deal.
+No one buys a Ford Super Duty because they "might" have to tow 30,000 pounds of something or other across the country.
 People buy these trucks because they have livestock, boats, race cars, and other important things that need to be transported quickly, safely, and comfortably.
 No one thinks they need an F-450, they know they need an F-450.
 As a boat captain we know once said of his vessel, "This ain't no toy."

 He was right, but that didn't mean the boat didn't have a nifty sound system.
 The same goes for your F-450.
 A big truck on a long trip needs a serious stereo.

-The Ford F-450 offered several factory radios.
+Several factory radios were available for these Super Duty trucks.
 This is the navigation receiver.
 (Crutchfield Research Photo)

 Factory stereo system in the Ford F-450

-While parts of the F-450 seem almost over-designed, the factory radios are basically the same off-the-shelf Ford pieces you'd find on an F-150.
+While parts of these trucks can seem almost over-designed, the factory radios are basically the same off-the-shelf Ford pieces you'd find on an F-150.
 These trucks offered trim levels ranging from stripped-down work truck to leather-lined luxury hauler, so the audio options started with a standard AM/FM radio and topped out with a factory navigation receiver and, with the Audiophile option, extra speakers.

 The stock receivers aren't hard to reach or replace (Crutchfield Research Photo)